oracle/terraform-provider-oci/website/docs/r/datascience_pipeline_run.html.markdown

 		* `configuration` - (Optional) The Spark configuration passed to the running process.
 		* `driver_shape` - (Optional) The VM shape for the driver.
 		* `driver_shape_config_details` - (Optional) Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
+			* `cpu_baseline` - (Optional) The baseline OCPU utilization for a subcore burstable VM instance.
+If this attribute is left blank, it will default to `BASELINE_1_1`.
+The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
+BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
+BASELINE_1_1 - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 			* `memory_in_gbs` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
 This specifies the size of the memory in GBs.
 			* `ocpus` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
 		* `executor_shape` - (Optional) The VM shape for the executors.
 		* `executor_shape_config_details` - (Optional) Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
+			* `cpu_baseline` - (Optional) The baseline OCPU utilization for a subcore burstable VM instance.
+If this attribute is left blank, it will default to `BASELINE_1_1`.
+The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
+BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
+BASELINE_1_1 - baseline usage is an entire OCPU.
+This represents a non-burstable instance.
 			* `memory_in_gbs` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
 This specifies the size of the memory in GBs.
 			* `ocpus` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
 		* `logs_bucket_uri` - (Optional) An Oracle Cloud Infrastructure URI of the bucket where the Spark job logs are to be uploaded.